spacemeshos/protocol/sync/01-overview.md

 ## Layers, the clock, and sync

 The syncer polls against the clock and the database to figure out the most recent layer a node should know about, and the most recent layer it actually knows about.
 Based on this information, it can re-enter syncing mode if the node falls out of sync.
-If a node receives no blocks for one layer—e.g., because temporarily went offline—it switches back into sync mode to fetch the missing data.
+If a node is, e.g., temporarily offline, once it comes back online and realizes it's fallen behind, it switches back into sync mode to fetch the missing data.

 ## Weakly vs. fully synced